 Sold into servitude at the age of 8, Tulasa Chaudhary struggled after she was rescued, spending her days in tears and rarely leaving the house.
 Friends who were trained as peer counselors at Ankur Counseling Center pledged their confidentiality if Tulasa would open up and share.
 They learned that since her mother’s death, the family had forced Tulasa to work long hours, and frequently beat her.
 When they forbid her to attend a sewing training, Tulasa lost all hope.
 With the support of her peer counselors, Tulasa enrolled in the training program.
 She gained the confidence to stand up to her family and, after completing the training, earned income as a trainer.
 In Tulasa’s words, “The peer counselors gave me hope.
 They helped me to change my whole life.”

 Tulasa is one of thousands of emotionally-traumatized children and youth to benefit from the psychosocial services of Ankur Counseling and Training Center.
 Your donation gives other Kamlari girls and traumatized children the counseling, support and therapy they need to turn a life of despair into one filled with hope and possibility.

-To meet this need, the Nepal Youth Foundation established the Ankur Counseling Center in 2006.
+Psychological counseling in Nepal is in its infancy, although many children suffer from emotional trauma.
 Ankur has become a pioneer in psychological therapy for disadvantaged children in Nepal.
-Ankur’s counselors, who have Masters degrees in clinical psychology, provide psychosocial therapy to underprivileged children.
-This counseling is enabling children who have endured unimaginable hardships at very young ages, many of whom depend on scholarships from NYF, to fulfill their potential.
+The professional Ankur staff members are schooled in a variety of therapeutic interventions as well as in individual and group counseling.
+This counseling is enabling children who have endured unimaginable hardships at very young ages, most of whom depend on scholarships from NYF, to fulfill their potential.

-The Ankur Counseling Center is breaking down barriers about psychological therapy.
+A Pioneer in Psychology in Nepal, The Ankur Counseling Center is breaking down barriers about psychological therapy.